eastgenomics/ansible-run-monitoring/README.md

 # Ansible Run Monitoring

-Script to automate deletion of qualified runs in `/genetics` and notifying of stale runs.
+Script to automate deletion of local sequencing data from the server and notifying of stale runs (runs older than 1 day without associated Jira ticket or runs older than 30 days without Jira status `ALL SAMPLES RELEASED`).
 An alert will be sent to Slack before the deletion.

 ## Script Workflow

 - Script will be scheduled to run every day by cron
 - Compile list of runs in `/genetics`
-- To qualify for automated deletion, each runs need to fulfill four main criterias:
+- To qualify for automated deletion, each runs need to fulfill four main criteria:
   - 002 project on DNANexus
-  - Runs on `staging52`
+  - Runs on uploaded to `001_Staging_Area52` DNAnexus project
   - Created `ANSIBLE_WEEK` ago
   - have Jira ticket with status `ALL SAMPLES RELEASED`
   - assay in `ANSIBLE_JIRA_ASSAY`